Minh-John-Le/OfficeSupplyDepot/README.md

 ## Docker container use

+First TURN OFF mysql as the default port is 3306 which is needed for the docker container.
+Run `mysqladmin -u root -p shutdown`

 The `setup.sh` file sets the environmental variables from the `.env` file.

 The `schema.sql` file is inside the `mysql_database_init_files` folder which is